-Single rider lines are one of the top “hacks” for getting shorter waits at Walt Disney World, but there are some things to know about this option before you bank on it.
+Single rider lines are one of the best ways to get shorter waits at Walt Disney World, but there are some things to know about this option before you bank on it.
 In this post, we’ll cover everything you need to know about single rider lines, from what rides have them, to what sorts of waits to expect, to how your ride experience might be a little different on some rides.
 Read on to learn all about single rider lines at Walt Disney World!

 Update: Rise of the Resistance, Remy’s Ratatouille Adventure Join The Party

-As of mid-November 2024, Remy’s Ratatouille Adventure is now using its single rider line.
+As of early December 2024, Remy’s Ratatouille Adventure is still using its single rider line, which debuted in November 2024.
 This line was actually built as a part of the ride building and is featured in the (nearly identical) ride version in Walt Disney Studios Park Paris.
 The line is currently considered to be in “testing” phase.

 Moreover, the Rise of the Resistance Single Rider line is still active and has recently changed procedures.
 The line now includes the main pre-shows, which makes for a better, but longer, experience.